Course Details

 BPC-APS Winter Semester 1st year

 The course is focused on the interpretation of basic concepts of structural mechanics and elasticity of beam structures.
-Topics: introduction to structural mechanics.
-Coplanar and non-coplanar force systems.
+Topics: introduction to structural mechanics, plane force systems.
 Structural form and idealisation, loading, supports and reactions.
 Types of internal forces, differential equilibrium relationship, internal forces diagrams.
-Statically determinate plane beams – simply supported, cantilever, inclined, bent and curved beams.
+Statically determinate plane beams – simply supported, cantilever, inclined, and angled beams.
 Frame structures with internal pins and trusses.
-Statically determinate beams with 3D loads and bent beams in 3D.
 Geometric properties of cross-sections.
 Basic concepts and assumptions of the linear elasticity and strength theory.
 Stress, displacement, deformation.
-Simple stresses in Civil Engineering – tension, compression, shear, bending, and torsional stress.
+Simple stresses in civil engineering – tension, compression, shear, bending, and torsional stress.
 Stability and elastic buckling of axially loaded compression members.
 Combined bending and direct stress.

 Course Guarantor